uibcdf/Ixtlilton-Tools/docs/contents/user/guide/user_file_system.md

 # File system

-## The global file system
+## The Ixtlilton's file system

-Before reading about your user file system, have a look to [the description of the global file](../about/file_system.md) system.
-Only knowing the volumes structure in Ixtlilton you will understand why your user file system.
+Before reading about your user file system, have a look to [the description of the Ixtlilton's file system](../../about/file_system.md).
+Only knowing the volumes structure in Ixtlilton you will understand the logic behind your user file system.

 ## The user file system